GSA/idmanagement.gov/_fpki/common/09_faq.md

 Entrust Federal Shared Service Provider (SSP) PIV credential certificates issued before August 13, 2019, chain through an older version of the Entrust Managed Services Root CA on their way to the Federal Common Policy CA than certificates issued since.
 This older version of the Entrust Managed Services Root CA will not receive a certificate from the Federal Common Policy CA G2.

-To ensure PIV credential certificates issued by the Entrust Federal SSP before August 13, 2019 validate to the Federal Common Policy CA G2, you may need to distribute [this](../../certs/Entrust_Managed_Services_Root_CA_Link.cer) "link certificate" as an intermediate CA certificate.
+To ensure PIV credential certificates issued by the Entrust Federal SSP before August 13, 2019 validate to the Federal Common Policy CA G2, you should distribute [this](../../certs/Entrust_Managed_Services_Root_CA_Link.cer) "link certificate" as an intermediate CA certificate.
 The link certificate allows workstations to build a path from the older Entrust Managed Services Root CA to the current version, which has been issued a certificate by the Federal Common Policy CA G2.
 Review how to distribute intermediate CA certificates [here]({{site.baseurl}}/common/certificates/).

-Workstations capable of performing dynamic path validation **do not** require manual distribution of the link certificate.

 The graphic below shows a certificate chaining to the Federal Common Policy CA G2 through the Entrust Managed Services Root CA link certificate, denoted with a red asterisk (" <span style="color:red">*</span>.")